dudung/notes/content/posts/25/d/04-tasklist-shortcode.md

 in a Hugo post, or note in this repository.

+## notes
++ Suggestion about alternatives for the progress bar does not work well, since syntax for Hugo `strings.Repeat` uses wrong order of arguments [^gp4-4o_2025].
++ Solution is given on Hugo [strings.Repeat page](https://gohugo.io/functions/strings/repeat/).

 ## to-do
 + Post this note on Medium as story with topics of Hugo SSG, shortcodes, or other related terms or phrases.